filecoin-project/filecoin-docs/docs/mine/lotus/benchmarks.md

 ---
 title: 'Lotus Miner: Benchmarks'
-description: 'This guides describe how to perform some benchmarks using Lotus.'
+description: 'Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive mining operation takes.
+This guide describes how to install the benchmarking tool, and some basic operations.'
 breadcrumb: 'Benchmarks'
 ---

 # {{ $frontmatter.title }}

 {{ $frontmatter.description }}

-Lotus comes with a [benchmarking tool](https://github.com/filecoin-project/lotus/tree/master/cmd/lotus-bench) that can be used to test how long each resource-intensive mining operation takes.

 ## Installation